swagathushetty/swagathushetty/README.md

 Apart from coding I also spend a lot of time writing techincal documentations.

-I have written more than 50+ applications from a simple expense calculator to a full ecommerce website with payment and email intergration

 ---
-I have built backend applications that uses the MVC architechture,OOP I also have the knowledge of the latest Front end react concepts like Hooks.
+I have worked as a front end developer(React and React Native) for clients based in the US and middle east

 Things that I bring to the table ->